sebas11042/sebas11042/README.md

 ### 🌟 Top Projects
 Here are some of my favorite projects:
 - [Citizen of Arcanis](https://github.com/SunsetLabs/CitizenOfArcanis): A cyberpunk MMORPG blockchain game.
-- [Mini Fitness App](https://github.com/TuUsuario/mini-fitness-app): A fitness app built with Next.js and MiniKit.
+- [Krovva](https://github.com/TuUsuario/mini-fitness-app): A fitness app built with Next.js and MiniKit.

 ### 💡 Fun Fact